 One problem in the study of environmental risk factors and brain cancer in young people has been the limited number of children included in previous studies.
 Although the frequency of brain cancer may have increased in young people over recent decades, it is fortunately still a rare disease.
 Therefore, international studies are needed to answer such research questions.

-• Australia: MONASH University
+• Australia: the University of Auckland and MONASH University

 • Austria: the Medical University of Vienna